top of page

 E-mail: joshuadboggs1@gmail.com

-Dr. Joshua Boggs is the Director of Musical Arts at Grand View University in Des Moines, IA, where he directs the Grand View Choir and oversees music programming.
-He brings a wealth of teaching experience, having taught at institutions of higher education in Indiana, Iowa, Tennessee, and Virginia, including a term position last year as Assistant Professor of Music at Grinnell College.
+Dr. Joshua Boggs is the Director of Musical Arts at Grand View University in Des Moines, IA, where he directs the Grand View Choir, teaches a robust voice studio, and oversees all music programming.
+He brings a wealth of teaching experience, having taught at institutions of higher education in Indiana, Iowa, Tennessee, and Virginia, including a prior term position as Assistant Professor of Music at Grinnell College.

 Josh holds the Doctor of Musical Arts degree in Choral Conducting from the University of Notre Dame where he studied with Carmen-Helena Téllez.
 Prior conducting fellowships include the Norfolk Chamber Music Festival, Princeton Festival, Toronto Mendelssohn Choir Symposium, and Big Sky Choral Initiative, studying with renowned choral leaders including Simon Carrington, Jan Harrington, Jean-Sébastien Valée, and Donald Nally.